ivanvillegas7/CMB_power_spectrum/README.md

 - In the CMB code Makefile change the include and lib paths to point to the library:

-  ·INC  = -I$(HOME)/local/include
+  -INC  = -I$(HOME)/local/include

-  ·LIBS = -L$(HOME)/local/lib -lgsl -lgslcblas
+  -LIBS = -L$(HOME)/local/lib -lgsl -lgslcblas

 - If this fails with "libgsl.so not found" then run the command: export LD\_LIBRARY\_PATH="$LD\_LIBRARY\_PATH:$HOME/local/lib"

 and try to run ./cmb again and it should work.
 To avoid having to run this command every time you open a new terminal open the $HOME/.bashrc file and add this line to the end of the file and it will load everytime you open a new window.

 ## Plot the results